Exnode/ElvUI_TransmogCollect/README.md

 # ElvUI TransmogCollect

-A lightweight addon for Ascension.gg that adds a collection button to the ElvUI bag bar, allowing you to collect all eligible items from your bags with a single click.
+A lightweight addon for Ascension.gg that adds a collection button to the ElvUI bag bar.
+This addon allows you to collect all appearance items from your bags with one click.
 ## Installation

 1. Copy the `ElvUI_TransmogCollect` folder to `Interface\AddOns`